lhndo/LH-Stinger/Config/Orca_Slicer/README.md

 <br>

 >[!Note]
 > The bed origin offsets are set according to the configuration documentation.
-This setup might be something that you are not familiar with and will need caclibration.
+This setup might be something that you are not familiar with and will need calibration.
 > Please check for [Klipper Config](https://github.com/lhndo/LH-Stinger/tree/main/Config/Klipper_Config#bed-origin) for instructions.

 <br>